Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 - Have water alongside each meal to make digestion easier and control your hunger.

-Sweat, heat, and exercise can strip your body of essential electrolytes—minerals that keep your cells hydrated.
+Sweat, heat, and exercise can strip your body of essential electrolytes.
 Without them, you might drink plenty of water but still feel drained.

 Recap: Transform Your Energy Through Smarter Eating